BlueImport/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't actually return anything other than undefined. .map returns values and creates a new array.

 2. What is the difference between a function and a method?

+a function stands alone. a method is like a function but is part of a class.

 3. What is closure?

+it gives you the ability to access the function's outer scope.

 4. Describe the four rules of the 'this' keyword.

+default binding - goes to global window implicit binding - its bound to the object to the left of the dot explicit binding - use a function to call the binding new binding - an empty object is created and attached with 'this'

 5. Why do we need super() in an extended class?

+it gives us the ability to call the constructor of the parent class and then have access to the parent's info.

 ## Project Set up